astridcasadei/SilenceRemover/README.md

 * Install the following python modules: python3 -m pip install PySide2==5.15.1 numpy==1.19.3 matplotlib==3.2.2 moviepy==1.0.3 proglog==0.1.9 pygame==2.0.0
-* Download sources of SilenceRemover from github: go to https://github.com/astridcasadei/SilenceRemover/tree/v1.0.0 and click 'Code' and 'Download zip'.
+* Download sources of SilenceRemover from github: go to https://github.com/astridcasadei/SilenceRemover and click 'Code' and 'Download zip'.
 * In the terminal, go to the folder where you downloaded the file: cd path/to/file
 * Unzip it:
-  unzip SilenceRemover-1.0.0.zip
+  unzip SilenceRemover-main.zip
 * Go to src subfolder:
-  cd src
+  cd SilenceRemover-main/src
 * Enter the following line:
   python3 SilenceRemover.py
   (This should launch the software.)